adafruit/Adafruit_BNO055/README.md

 This driver is for the Adafruit BNO055 Breakout (http://www.adafruit.com/products/2472), and is based on Adafruit's Unified Sensor Library (Adafruit_Sensor).

+To work with the Arduino Zero, the BNO055's ADR pin must be high, and an "#error" must be removed from the .h file.

 ## What is the Adafruit Unified Sensor Library? ##

 The Adafruit Unified Sensor Library ([Adafruit_Sensor](https://github.com/adafruit/Adafruit_Sensor)) provides a common interface and data type for any supported sensor.
 It defines some basic information about the sensor (sensor limits, etc.), and returns standard SI units of a specific type and scale for each supported sensor type.